bgereke/grad_school/README.md

-# grad_school
+# grad_school_archive
-An archived collections of scripts I developed during my PhD
+An collections of scripts I developed during my PhD work at the Institute for Neuroscience at UT Austin (2013-18).